Hausdorff Reductions and the Exponential Hierarchies: Hard Problems

-The truth value of a QBSF $\Phi$ depends on the interpretation of its \emph{free} function and propositional variables.
+The truth value of a \QBSF $\Phi$ depends on the interpretation of its \emph{free} function and propositional variables.
 Let $x$ be a Boolean propositional variable.
 An interpretation $\Interpr{I}$ of $x$ is a substitution of $x$ with a Boolean value.
-We call interpretations of Boolean propositional variables also (truth\nbdash-)assignments.
+We call interpretations of propositional variables also (\defin{truth}\nbdash-)\defin{assignments}.
 The notation $\EvalInterpr{x}{\Interpr{I}}$ means that $x$ is substituted by the Boolean value that $\Interpr{I}$ assigns to $x$.
 Let $f$ be a Boolean function variable of arity~$n$.
 An interpretation $\Interpr{I}$ of $f$ is a substitution of $f$ with a (specific) Boolean function $\set{\valtrue,\valfalse}^n \to \set{\valtrue,\valfalse}$ mapping $n$\nbdash-tuples of Boolean values to a Boolean value.
-We call interpretations of Boolean function variables also (function) instantiations.
-The notation $\EvalInterpr{f}{\Interpr{I}}$ means that $f$ is substituted by the Boolean function that is $f$'s instantiation in $\Interpr{I}$.
+We call interpretations of function variables also (\defin{function}\nbdash-)\defin{instantiations}.
+The notation $\EvalInterpr{f}{\Interpr{I}}$ means that $f$ is substituted by the Boolean function that is the instantiation of $f$ in $\Interpr{I}$.
+If $\VarSet{f}$ and $\VarSet{x}$ are a set of Boolean function and propositional variables, respectively, an interpretation of $\VarSet{f}$ and $\VarSet{x}$ instantiates all the functions in $\VarSet{f}$ and assign truth-values to all the propositions in $\VarSet{x}$, respectively.
+The truth value of $\Phi$ \Wrt $\Interpr{I}$, denoted by $\EvalInterpr{\Phi}{\Interpr{I}}$, is obtained in the natural way (for more details, see, e.g., \cite{Luck2016-conference,Luck2016-techrep,Luck2021,Jiang2023}).